Virgin Coconut Oil is the pure, untreated oil from the coconuts of the palm tree, Cocos nucifera.

 HOW I USE VIRGIN COCONUT OIL

-As a woman with Multiple Sclerosis (MS),I use Virgin Coconut Oil to help manage my MS. When I discovered that inflammation causes MS relapses, with relapses being the worsening of current or creation of new MS symptoms, I incorporated Virgin Coconut Oil into my beneficial diet, personal hygiene & body care, and medical care to do the following:
+As a woman with Multiple Sclerosis (MS),I use Virgin Coconut Oil to help manage my MS. When I discovered that inflammation can cause MS relapses, with relapses being the worsening of current or creation of new MS symptoms, I incorporated Virgin Coconut Oil into my beneficial diet, personal hygiene & body care, and medical care to do the following:

 - Use It’s anti-inflammatory properties to help manage inflammation.